xthydra/GP_Terrain_Editor/README.md

 #What it can do

-1) it will randomly generate terrains based on a seed
+1) it can randomly generate terrains based on a seed

-2) it will create trees on the terrains
+2) it can create trees on the terrains

 3) it will page the terrains in a vector, render terrains and trees based on distance

-4) it will generate blendmaps and normalmaps based on the heightfield and save it in PNG file
+4) it can generate blendmaps and normalmaps based on the heightfield and save it in PNG file

 5) it can save the terrains in a binary file